 The 2026 edition of the World's 50 Best Beaches landed on 28 April, and the crown went to the Philippines.
 Entalula Beach in El Nido took the top spot, ahead of Fteri Beach in Greece and Wharton Beach in Australia.
 You will find that same list republished on a hundred travel sites this summer, name for name.

 Here is what makes this one different.
-We have actually been to six of the fifty and written full reviews of them, so instead of just handing you the ranking, we can tell you what those beaches are like to stand on, where the list gets it right, and where a top-fifty beach comes with a catch nobody mentions.
+We have actually been to eight of the fifty and written full reviews of them, so instead of just handing you the ranking, we can tell you what those beaches are like to stand on, where the list gets it right, and where a top-fifty beach comes with a catch nobody mentions.
 The full 2026 list is further down, along with how it is judged.
 First, the ones we can speak to first-hand.

 The 2026 podium: Entalula, Fteri, Wharton